www-py/wwwpy/README.md

 * [Seamless communication between server and browser(s)](docs/rpc.md): Learn about seamless communication between the server and browser(s).

 ## Roadmap
+Our primary focus is to get to know how you are using wwwpy and what are the problems you are solving now or trying to solve.
+Please, reach out to us and share your experience.

 Disclaimer: This roadmap is fluid and we will change according to your feedback.
 If you have comments or ideas, please open an issue or post a message in a discussion.